MicrosoftDocs/dynamics-365-ai/ai-docs/sales/business-qa.md

 ### Scenario 2: Sales manager preparing for business review meeting with sales leadership

-**Objective**: The goal of this scenario is to help you as a sales manager to analyze and present the performance of the sales team to sales leadership.
+**Objective**: The goal of this scenario is to help you as a sales manager analyze and present the performance of the sales team to sales leadership.

 **Frequency**: When and where you can use this scenario:
 - Monthly, periodically, quarterly, half yearly, and annually